skazanyNaGlany/BleemSyncMan/README.md

 # BleemSyncMan

 Simple GUI for https://github.com/pathartl/BleemSync written in Python3.
-You will need to put https://github.com/pathartl/BleemSync/releases/ to your USB pendrive, without Games directory, will be created automatically.
+You will need to put https://github.com/pathartl/BleemSync/releases/ to your USB pendrive, without Games directory, it will be created automatically.

 Features:
 * add game from directory